-In order to receive the Ph.D. degree, a student must complete at least 12 credits of dissertation research (PSY 830) as well as have completed all the advanced program area coursework specified within his or her area of specialization.
+In order to receive the Ph.D. degree, a student must complete at least 12 credits of dissertation research (PSY 830) as well as all the advanced program area coursework specified within their area of specialization.
 No student may receive the Ph.D. in the semester in which they are admitted to candidacy.
-Clinical students must defend their dissertation proposal before they can apply for internship programs (typically in the Fall of the fourth year).
+Clinical students must defend their dissertation proposal by October 1 of the fall semester in which they intend to apply for internship.
 In addition, before applying for internship students must present a letter from The Graduate School acknowledging final acceptance of the Master's Thesis.

-All students, regardless of their advanced or regular standing at the time of admission, should complete and defend their dissertation research within six years after first entering the graduate program.
+All students should complete and defend their dissertation research within six years after first entering the graduate program.
 Students who have not completed their dissertation by the end of the 7th year will be required to re-certify credits, at the discretion of the Department.
 Re-certification may require retaking the courses and/or re-satisfying the qualifying procedures requirement.
 Otherwise, credits that are older than 7 years will be decertified.